-A. Power wiring and wiring connections required for Work in this Section shall be provided under this Section.
-Do not exclude this work - there is no other electrical contractor.
-Subcontract electrical work if required.

-- B. Extend power to all BAS devices, including 120V power to panels, from an acceptable power panel. - C. General requirements for obtaining power include the following: - 1.
-Electrical service to controls panels and control devices shall be provided by isolated circuits, with no other loads attached to the circuit, clearly marked at its source.
+- A. Power wiring and wiring connections required for Work in this Section shall be provided under this Section.
+Do not exclude this work there is no other electrical contractor.
+Subcontract electrical work if required. - B. Existing 120V power connections may be reused. - C. Extend power to all new BAS devices, including 120V power to panels, from an acceptable power panel. - D. General requirements for obtaining power include the following: - Electrical service to controls panels and control devices shall be provided by isolated circuits, with no other loads attached to the circuit, clearly marked at its source.
 The location of the breaker shall be clearly identified in each panel served by it. - 2.
 Obtain power from a source that feeds the equipment being controlled such that both the control component and the equipment are powered from the same panel.
 Where equipment is powered from a 460V source, obtain power from the electrically most proximate 120V source fed from a common origin. - 3.
 Where control equipment is located inside a new equipment enclosure, coordinate with the equipment manufacturer and feed the control with the same source as the equipment.
 If the equipment's control transformer is large enough and of the correct voltage to supply the controls, it may be used.
-If the equipment's control transformer is not large enough or not of the correct voltage to supply the controls, provide separate transformer(s). - 4.
-Where a controller controls multiple systems on varying levels of power reliability (normal, emergency, or interruptible), the controller, and any associated switches and devices necessary its operation, shall be powered by the highest level of reliability served. - D. Contractor shall provide transformers for all low voltage control devices including non-powered terminal units such as cooling-only VAV boxes and VAV boxes with hot water reheat.
-Transformer(s) shall be located in control panels in readily accessible locations such as Electrical Rooms. - E. Power line filtering.
+If the equipment's control transformer is not large enough or not of the correct voltage to supply the controls, is may be used. - 4.
+Where a controller controls multiple systems on varying levels of power reliability (normal, emergency, or interruptible), the controller, and any associated switches and devices necessary its operation, shall be powered by the highest level of reliability served. - E. Unless transformers are provided with equipment, Contractor shall provide transformers for all low voltage control devices including non-powered terminal units such as VAV boxes.
+Transformer(s) shall be located in control panels in readily accessible locations such as Electrical Rooms. - F. Power line filtering.
 Provide transient voltage and surge suppression for all workstations and BCs either internally or as an external component.